inet-framework/inet-tutorials/wireless/doc/step12.rst

 In this model, more physical effects are simulated than in previous steps.
 There is radio signal attenuation, background noise and a more realistic radio model.
-The blue circles representing communication range is an approximation.
+The blue circles representing the communication range is an approximation.
 There is no distinct distance where receptions fail, as in the case of :ned:`UnitDiskRadio`.